linode/docs/docs/applications/game-servers/left-4-dead-2-multiplayer-server-installation.md

 *This is a Linode Community guide.
 Write for us and earn $250 per published guide.*
 <hr>

 [Left 4 Dead 2](http://www.l4d.com/game.html) is a single-player game developed and published by Valve Inc. Besides its fantastic single-player mode, Left 4 Dead 2 also offers a great multiplayer mode so you can blast zombies with your friends.
-This guide will explain how to prepare your Linode, install SteamCMD, and then install and configure Left 4 Dead 2.
+This guide will explain how to prepare your Linode, install SteamCMD, and then install and configure Left 4 Dead 2 on Debian or Ubuntu.

 ## Before You Begin